|"Role Accounts" & "Feedback Loops"

 A role account is an e-mail address which serves a particular function, not an individual person, for example "sales@" or "info@".
 Postmaster@domain (RFC2821) and abuse@domain (RFC2142) are the two role accounts which every ISP, webhost, mail service and DNS host must have in order to promptly identify spam and abuse related problems on their network.
 Networks which do not tolerate spammers are careful to look at their abuse mail every day and take effective actions to stop any problems which arise.

 A single spam report could be a fluke or someone reporting mail they actually signed up for, or it could represent 10,000 or more spam recipients.
 For wide-scale, pure-spam mailshots, the reporting rate is often even less than one in 10,000 due to filtering and "LART fatigue" of many who used to report spam.
 In general, hand-crafted reports are more likely to be actual spam than reports from automated http://tinyurl.com/kda37"This Is Spam" (TIS) buttons.
 Even TIS reports average in excess of 80% spam, though.
 Evaluate reports as you will; ignore them at the risk of your network's reputation and e-mail deliverability.
-(Ignoring them includes setting barriers to accepting them, such as imposing requirements like ARF, which is not supported by end-user mail clients, or DKIM or SPF.)
+(Ignoring them includes setting barriers to accepting them, such as imposing requirements like ARF, which is not supported by end-user mail clients, or DKIM or SPF, or content filtering your abuse mailbox.)

 1. The Network Abuse Clearinghouse